 Sony’s latest PS5 system update delivers a number of pleasing changes that vastly improve the overall user experience.
-From expanding the internal storage with an SSD for PS5 to vertical Trophy lists, I’ve been testing out a beta version of the system update for the past few days – and I must admit, many of the qualms I had with the PS5’s UI have mostly been resolved.
+From expanding the internal storage with one of the best SSD for PS5 to vertical Trophy lists, I’ve been testing out a beta version of the system update for the past few days – and I must admit, many of the qualms I had with the PS5’s UI have mostly been resolved.

 But what I didn’t expect this new system update to dramatically improve was the PS5 Sony Pulse 3D Wireless Headset.
 In fact, it makes such a difference that I believe anyone who owns Sony’s official PS5 headset will greatly benefit, and it means I can now strongly recommend the Pulse 3D to those who might be considering picking up a PS5 headset in the future.
 And that wasn’t previously the case.